hoosengold/IsoldeBot/docs/README.md

     description: '', //short description of the command
     aliases: ['', '', ...], //aliases for the command
     cooldown: 2, //cooldown for the command in seconds, the default cooldown is 5 seconds
+    permissions: '', //permissions needed to use the command
+    syntax: '', //syntax of the command
     args: true, //does the command have arguments, type false if it doesn't and remove args in execute execute(message, args) {
     //put your code here, you can list dependencies here or before module.exports